olavurmortensen/fargen-1-exome/README.md

 Corresponding author for the paper: noomi@fargen.fo

 The notebooks that produce the results for the paper can be found in `notebooks/main/`.
+Pre-processing of gnomAD data, as well as merging, can be found in `notebooks/gnomad_exome_sites/` and `notebooks/gnomad_genome_genotypes/`.
 Additionally, some genealogical analyses are found in the `genealogy/` folder.

 ## Setup